Book-and-claim to de-risk European e-SAF production

 Book-and-claim can help unlock e-SAF production and uptake in the EEA.
 However, to date book-and-claim proponents in the aviation and fossil fuel industries have advocated for systems with global scopes that cover all SAF.
 This approach would neither bridge the specific challenges e-SAF is facing, nor support EU industry.
 On the other hand, the European Commission objects to book-and-claim for SAF out of concern that it may stymy the development of physical supply infrastructure.

-The SASHA Coalition proposes a third option, a book-and-claim system that is well regulated and designed to specifically boost e-SAF production in the EU while developing the infrastructure for long-term industrial resilience, by following the following three criteria:
+The SASHA Coalition proposes a third option, a well-regulated book-and-claim system designed to boost EU e-SAF production concurrently with the infrastructure development for long-term industrial resilience, by following these three criteria:

 Criteria for a well regulated B&C system. |